The Vermont Statutes Online

 (a) The Commissioner shall establish an advisory committee to advise on matters relating to the delivery of emergency medical services (EMS) in Vermont.

-(b) The Advisory Committee shall be chaired by the Commissioner or his or her designee and shall include the following 14 other members:
+(b) The Emergency Medical Services Advisory Committee shall include the following members:

 (2) A representative from the Vermont Ambulance Association or designee.

 (3) A representative from the Initiative for Rural Emergency Medical Services program at the University of Vermont or designee.

 (4) A representative from the Professional Firefighters of Vermont or designee.

 (5) A representative from the Vermont Career Fire Chiefs Association or designee.